Cheapest car insurance in Arizona for a bad driving record

 Cheapest car insurance in Arizona by city

-Willcox has the cheapest car insurance rates in Arizona, averaging $2,995 a year.
-However, the most expensive city is Phoenix, with average insurance rates of $4,699 annually.
+Willcox has the cheapest car insurance rates in Arizona at $2,995 per year.
+But the most expensive city is Phoenix with rates of $4,699 per year.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver